 The Ewaso ecosystem is a vital wildlife region in Northern Kenya, endowed with roaming herds of elephant and over half of Kenya’s rhino population.
-Located at the threshold of some of Kenya’s most successful wildlife conservation areas, Tropic Air is the first port of call to assist in a range of wildlife related tasks, including anti-poaching training and response, airlifting injured rangers and the translocation of orphaned infant animals.
+Located at the threshold of Northern Kenya’s important wildlife conservation areas, Tropic Air is the first port of call to assist in a range of wildlife related tasks, including anti-poaching support and the translocation of orphaned infant animals.

-Mobilising the anti-poaching rapid response team in the case of an incident or security breach, along with regular training to familiarize the ranger team on heli-procedures.
+Mobilising the anti-poaching rapid response team in the case of an incident or security breach, along with regular training to familiarise the ranger team on helicopter procedures.
 Working with 51 Degrees, Reteti (R.E.S.C.U.E), Ol Pejeta Conservancy, Lewa Wildlife Conservancy and the Kenya Wildlife Service.

 Darting & Collaring

 Fitting satellite tracking devices to help monitor movements of elephants is vital for their survival.
 Tropic Air works closely with conservation organisations and government bodies to make this possible.
 The process involves tracking the elephant from the helicopter and darting at close range without causing excess distress.